Biodexa Pharmaceuticals Plc (BDRX) Shares Soar Above 1-Year High

 BDRX’s Market Performance

-During the last 5 trading sessions, BDRX fell by -15.93%, which changed the moving average for the period of 200-days by -98.48% in comparison to the 20-day moving average, which settled at $0.2592.
-In addition, Biodexa Pharmaceuticals Plc saw -94.45% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, BDRX rose by +23.17%, which changed the moving average for the period of 200-days by -98.11% in comparison to the 20-day moving average, which settled at $0.2464.
+In addition, Biodexa Pharmaceuticals Plc saw -93.94% in overturn over a single year, with a tendency to cut further losses.

 Conclusion